Sierra County New Mexico

 Truth or Consequences New Mexico - coolest small town, 2008

-Situated off I-25 between Albuquerque and Las Cruces, this little town got its big name in 1950 as part of a publicity scheme to celebrate the 10th anniversary of Ralph Edwards’ hugely successful game show on NBC radio.
+Situated off I-25 between Albuquerque and Las Cruces, this little town got its big name in 1950 as part of a publicity scheme to celebrate the 10th anniversary of Ralph Edwards’ hugely successful game show on NBC radio. (more info on the name change) Once Hot Springs became Truth or Consequences, Edwards traveled to town annually, celebrity friends in tow, for nearly 50 years to celebrate “Truth or Consequences Fiesta.”
+Edwards has been gone for some time now, but Fiesta continues every year, on the first weekend of May.

 Las Palomas Fountain next to the Geronimo Springs Museum in downtown Truth or Consequences NM

-Las Palomas Plaza (pictured at left), completed by the artist Shel Neymark circa 2003, is an inviting feature of downtown T or C. Located next door to the artifact-studded Geronimo Springs Museum and across the street from the Post Office, the plaza and fountain provides a place for visitors to sit and relax while soaking their feet in the town’s famous hot mineral waters.
-Currently, the fountain cycles at 15 minutes on / 15 minutes off – these waters are worth waiting for if you can spare the time!
-MainStreet Truth or Consequences
+Las Palomas Plaza (pictured at left), completed by the artist Shel Neymark circa 2003, is an inviting feature of downtown T or C. Located next door to the artifact-studded Geronimo Springs Museum and across the street from the historic downtown Post Office, the fountain provides a place for visitors to sit and relax while soaking their feet in the town’s famous hot mineral waters.
+Currently, the water cycles at 15 minutes on / 15 minutes off – these waters are worth waiting for if you can spare the time.

-Truth or Consequences hot springs
+Truth or Consequences Hot Springs District

-You’ll find TEN commercial bathhouses offering hot springs in the cool town’s easily walkable historic hot springs & commercial district.
+There are TEN commercial bathhouses offering hot springs in the cool town’s easily walkable historic hot springs & commercial district.

 The bathhouses were the town’s biggest draw in the Hot Springs era, back when T or C was advertised as the City of Health.